fryalien/NOTES/wordpress-fedora39.md

 **Step 4 – Download and Configure Latest WordPress on Fedora 39**

-At this point, you must navigate to your Apache web root directory on Feodra 39 with the command below:
+At this point, you must navigate to your Apache web root directory on Fedora 39 with the command below:

 ```
 cd /var/www/html